 You may use your HSA funds for your own qualified healthcare expenses or for qualified expenses for any family member that you can claim as a dependent for tax purposes.
 The family member does not need to be enrolled in the Medical Plan.

 Qualified expenses are the medical, dental, and vision expenses that can be claimed as a tax deduction.
-Examples include, but are not limited to, deductible and copayment amounts, dental or orthodontia treatment not covered by the Dental Plan, and prescription drugs.
+Examples include, but are not limited to, deductible and coinsurance (previously referred to as copayments) amounts, dental or orthodontia treatment not covered by the Dental Plan, and prescription drugs.
 Eligible expenses are outlined in IRS Publication 502 (Medical and Dental Expenses).

 Important: You are responsible for making sure your HSA funds are used to pay for qualified expenses.
 If your HSA funds are used for expenses that are not qualified, the amount you used will be subject to federal income tax, with an additional 20 percent tax penalty if you are under age 65.
 Keep copies of itemized bills to show you used your HSA funds to pay for qualified expenses, in case of an IRS audit.

 Your employer will tell you how to make your elections and deduct your contributions from your pay.
 Your employer will also work directly with Further, the HSA administrator, to set up your account.
 Once enrolled, you will receive a welcome packet from Further with additional information.
 You’ll receive a separate mailing from Further containing a healthcare Visa debit card that you can use to access your HSA funds to pay for eligible expenses.

 Then, each year during annual enrollment, your employer will provide instructions on what to do to change or continue your election.